-INTRODUCTION TO THE REGIONAL ENVIRONMENTAL AND ENERGY OFFICES On 30 Apr 14, REEO-S will host an overview of what the REEOs do, how we operate, and how we can help you.
-Join us for a 30 minute webinar that will highlight the roles and responsibilities of a DoD Regional Environmental Coordinator, the work of a Regional Environmental Coordinator, how the REEOs conduct legislative engagement and work with the Energy Initiatives Task Force, and successful partnering.
-Details regarding time, call-in number, and web link to follow.
-Contact REEO-S for further information.
+REEO WEBINAR: INTRODUCTION TO THE REGIONAL ENVIRONMENTAL AND ENERGY OFFICES On 30 Apr 14 at 1400 EST, Army REEO-Southern will host an overview of what the REEOs do, how we operate, and how we can help you.
+Join us for a 30 minute webinar that will highlight the roles and responsibilities of a DoD Regional Environmental Coordinator, the work of a Regional Environmental Coordinator, how the REEOs conduct legislative engagement and work with the Army Energy Initiatives Task Force, and keys to successful partnering.
+To participate in the webinar, follow this link a few minutes before the start time (1400 EST, April 30).
+Sign in as a guest if you do not have an account with Defense Connect Online.
+The webinar will be made available on the REEO website for viewing after the live presentation.
+Please contact REEO-S for further information.